-- Must be present in school the previous school day unless otherwise approved by administration. - 2.
-Must be eligible (grades), unless the trip is required as part of class grade. - 3.
-Students are to turn in assignments due the day of the trip prior to leaving or a letter grade deduction will result. - 4.
-Assignments due the day after the field trip are due at that time; the field trip does not allow an extra day to complete assignments. - 5.
+- 1. All field trips will be self-funded. - 2.
+Must be present in school the previous school day unless otherwise approved by administration. - 3.
+Must be eligible (grades) to attend - 4.
+If the student is not eligible to attend, an alternate assignment will be provided for full credit. - Students are to turn in assignments due the day of the trip prior to leaving or a letter grade deduction will result. - 6.
+Assignments due the day after the field trip are due at that time; the field trip does not allow an extra day to complete assignments. - 7.
 Since the field trip is an extension of the school day, all school rules are to be followed.
 Appropriate discipline will be administered for breaking rules.
 If police are involved, parents will be notified and be responsible for any fines/bail that may result.
 The student will be left in police custody and it will be the parent's responsibility to drive to the police station to gain custody of their child(ren).